.jpg)

 George Salmon

-Upon achieving a Bachelor’s degree in Popular Music Performance at London’s VocalTech, Victoria moved to Australia, where she spent three years performing with the Sydney Philharmonia Chamber Singers in Sydney Opera House.
-Alongside her regular performances, she worked as head singing teacher for Bright Sparks Singing and Drama School, teaching classes and workshops to children.
+Victoria’s life in singing began with an eight-year tenure in the Derby Cathedral Girls Choir, with whom she completed several European tours and recorded two choral albums.
+Upon achieving a Bachelor’s degree in Popular Music Performance, Victoria moved to Australia, where she spent three years performing with the Sydney Philharmonia Chamber Singers in Sydney Opera House, alongside her role as head singing teacher for BrightSparks Singing and Drama School.

 Our Story